jwstegemann/fritz2/www/src/pages/docs/30_Render HTML.md

 }
 ```

-### Apply Attributes to your UI: Reactive or Static
+### Apply Attributes to Your UI: Reactive or Static

 To create rich HTML interfaces styling alone is not sufficient.
 You will need to use a variety of attributes.
 In fritz2 there are several easy ways to achieve this, depending on your use case.